 The Community Post Board allows Members to publish classified posts in connection with the music community (offers and requests of services, equipment, opportunities, announcements).
 Posts must be relevant to the music activity of the community.

 Status of the CMA.
-The CMA acts solely as a hosting service provider in respect of the posts published on the Post Board, within the meaning of Articles 60 and 62 of the Luxembourg Law of 14 August 2000 on electronic commerce, as amended (transposing Directive 2000/31/EC), and within the meaning of Articles 4 to 6 of the Digital Services Act.
-The CMA is neither a party to, nor a guarantor of, any contract, transaction, offer, agreement or exchange concluded between Members on the basis of a post.
-The CMA exercises no general obligation of monitoring the posts.
+The CMA acts solely as a hosting service provider in respect of posts published on the Post Board, within the meaning of Articles 60 and 62 of the Luxembourg Law of 14 August 2000 on electronic commerce (transposing Directive 2000/31/EC) and of Articles 4 to 6 of the Digital Services Act.
+The CMA is neither a party to, nor a guarantor of, any contract concluded between Members on the basis of a post, and does not conduct general monitoring of content.

 Responsibility of the Member.
-The publisher of a post is solely responsible for: the accuracy and the lawfulness of the content of the post (including, where relevant, the conformity of the goods, the prices, the description and the legal status of the goods to be sold or exchanged); the conduct of any negotiation and of any subsequent transaction; the compliance with applicable consumer protection, tax and customs rules; and the resolution of any dispute with the counterparty.
+The publisher of a post is solely responsible for: the accuracy and lawfulness of the post's content (including the conformity, prices, description and legal status of the goods); the conduct of any negotiation and subsequent transaction; compliance with applicable consumer-protection, tax and customs rules; and the resolution of any dispute with the counterparty.

 Prohibited transactions.
-Posts concerning the following items, services or transactions are prohibited and shall be removed without notice: any item the sale of which is restricted or prohibited by law (in particular weapons, narcotics, counterfeit goods, items obtained through criminal activity); any service of a sexual nature; any chain letter, scheme of unrealistic returns, pyramid scheme or financial scam; any commercial offer extraneous to the music activity; any ticket for resale in violation of section VIII of the Ticketing Terms.
+The following posts are prohibited and shall be removed without notice: any item restricted or prohibited by law (in particular weapons, narcotics, counterfeit goods, items obtained through criminal activity); any service of a sexual nature; any chain letter, pyramid scheme or financial scam; any commercial offer extraneous to the music activity; any ticket for resale in violation of section VIII of the Ticketing Terms and Conditions.

 Contact between Members.
-The contact information disclosed in a post may be used solely in the context of the offer or of the request published.
-Any other use, in particular for the purposes of unsolicited prospecting, is prohibited.
+Contact information disclosed in a post may be used solely in the context of the offer or request published.
+Any other use, in particular for unsolicited prospecting, is prohibited.

-The information accessible through the directory is communicated for the strict purpose of professional and artistic networking within the community.
-It may not be collected, extracted, automatically processed or reused for any other purpose, including, without limitation, for the constitution of databases, for marketing prospecting, for unsolicited commercial offers or for any purpose contrary to applicable data-protection law.
+Information accessible through the Music Scene Directory is communicated strictly for professional and artistic networking within the community.
+It may not be collected, extracted, automatically processed or reused for any other purpose, in particular for the constitution of databases, marketing prospecting, unsolicited commercial offers, or any purpose contrary to applicable data-protection law.

 The Portal may offer functionalities allowing Members to contact one another.
-The Member who initiates a contact undertakes to do so in accordance with the Code of Conduct and to immediately cease any communication where the recipient indicates that they do not wish to receive further messages.
+The Member initiating a contact undertakes to do so in accordance with the Code of Conduct and to immediately cease any communication where the recipient indicates that they do not wish to receive further messages.

-Members may at any time delete a milestone or a reaction that they have published.
-The CMA may, on its own initiative or upon notification, remove any element of the activity feed contrary to the present Terms or to the Code of Conduct.
+Members may at any time delete a milestone or a reaction they have published.
+The CMA may, on its own initiative or upon notification, remove any element of the Activity Feed contrary to these Terms or to the Code of Conduct.

 XI.
 File Uploads, Storage and Technical Limits

-The User may upload to the Portal images and other media in the formats and within the size limits indicated by the upload interface or otherwise communicated.
-The CMA reserves the right to refuse, to compress, to resize, to convert or to remove any uploaded file which exceeds the technical limits, which presents a security risk, which is in an unsupported format, or which contains, in whole or in part, manifestly unlawful Content.
+The User may upload images and other media to the Portal in the formats and within the size limits indicated by the upload interface or otherwise communicated.
+The CMA may refuse, compress, resize, convert or remove any uploaded file that exceeds the technical limits, presents a security risk, is in an unsupported format, or contains manifestly unlawful Content.

-The CMA implements reasonable measures to preserve the integrity and the availability of the files uploaded to the Portal.
-However, the CMA does not guarantee the perpetual conservation of the files and recommends that the User retain a personal copy of any file of which the loss would prejudice them.
-The CMA may delete files associated with an Account that has been terminated, in accordance with the Data Retention Policy.
+The CMA takes reasonable measures to preserve the integrity and availability of files uploaded to the Portal.
+However, the CMA does not guarantee perpetual conservation and recommends that the User keep a personal copy of any file the loss of which would prejudice them.
+The CMA may delete files associated with a terminated Account, in accordance with the Data Retention Policy.

 XII.
 Prohibited Conduct

-In addition to the rules concerning Content set out in section VI and the rules of conduct set out in the Code of Conduct, the User shall refrain from:
+In addition to the rules concerning Content set out in section VI and the rules of conduct in the Code of Conduct, the User shall refrain from:

 • using the Portal for any unlawful purpose, or for any purpose contrary to public order or to morality;